 With a capacity of 28 beds, Star Shelter provides a safe temporary refuge for women and children survivors of family violence regardless of race, language, creed or religion.
 It is a place where they can heal from the trauma of abuse.
 We empower the survivors to manage and take responsibility for their lives by assisting them in rebuilding their lives free from violence.

 All the residents are referred by the Family Court, Family Service Centres, the Police, Hospitals and other Agencies.

 Apart from providing meals and lodging, Star Shelter also provides Trauma/Crisis counselling and Case Management.

 Through the “Rebuild” Program, we provide a one-time financial aid to assist Survivors in paying for transport expenses while looking for employment and a no-interest home loan, which enables Survivors to start setting up a new home.

 While the government does provide a grant to help defray some of the Shelter’s costs, the remaining amount is raised by SCWO through fundraising projects and the goodwill of various individual donors.

 If you are a victim, or if you know someone who is a victim, you should either:

 - Make a report at the nearest neighbourhood police centre

 - Make a report at the nearest hospital if there is a physical injury

 - Approach the nearest Family Service Centre, who will appoint a case worker to assess the situation before making a referral to the shelter.

-The referral must be made on MSF standard form and emailed to management.
+The referral must be made from a Family Service Centre on MSF standard form and emailed to management.

 The shelter will consider self-referrals on a case-by-case basis.

 Criteria for Admission